Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Global existence

-Indeed, the first inequality in \eqref{f-l} stems from \eqref{lowlocalupper} directly, provided that $J_0$ is chosen sufficiently small.
-The second one is from the key fact that $\mathbf{P}R_0=0$ and $\{\mathbf{I} - \mathbf{P}\}R_0=R_0$, and the third one is followed by \eqref{lowlocaluppertotal} since there is a spatial derivative involved in each term $R^{i}$ ($i=1,\dots,d$).
+Indeed, the first inequality in \eqref{f-l} follows directly from \eqref{lowlocalupper}, provided that $J_0$ is chosen sufficiently small.
+The second estimate, with the factor $2^j$, relies on the key identities $\mathbf{P}R^{0}=0$ and $\{\mathbf{I}-\mathbf{P}\}R^{0}=R^{0}$.
+The third inequality is a consequence of \eqref{lowlocaluppertotal}, since each term $\partial_{x_i}R^{i}$ ($i=1,\dots,d$) involves one spatial derivative.
 Consequently, we have

 for $j\leq J_0$.
 In view of Young's inequality for \eqref{PVj} in time, we arrive at

 Similarly, one can obtain the frequency-localization estimate for $\{\mathbf{I}-\mathbf{P}\}V$.
 With the aid of Proposition \ref{LemmaspectrallocalHp}, we obtain